Is Laser Hair Removal Permanent?

 A single laser pulse treats hundreds of hair follicles in a fraction of a second, which means that a visit to our office for laser hair removal takes just a few minutes out of your busy day.

-The 10% to 25% of hair that could possibly remain is much different from the hair that you began with.
-Those hair follicles while not completely destroyed are damaged, and by damaged we mean the follicle has reduced in size, so the hair that it can produce is much finer.
+The hair that can be left is much different from the hair that you began with.
+These remaining hair follicles while not completely destroyed are damaged, and by damaged we mean the follicle has reduced in size, so the hair that it can produce is much finer.
 They appear lighter in color and grow back very slowly, making maintenance very easy.

 Lasers are not one size fits all, which means not all lasers are safe for every skin type.
 This is where our expertise comes into play.
 There are two important factors when choosing where to have laser hair removal.
 One is the laser you are being treated with and the other is the person holding the laser.

-For light skin types, we use the strongest laser in the industry called the Alexandrite laser.
+For light skin types, we use the Alexandrite laser.
 Fondly referred to as “Alex”, this laser can help eliminate even the lightest brown to almost blond hairs from all parts of the body.
 Of course, black and dark brown hairs respond best.

 Dr. Kulkin is a recognized laser expert.
 He has been using lasers for over 30 years and trains other physicians from around the world in laser science and technique.
 Our staff is made up of a Physician Assistants, Nurse Practitioners and Medical Aestheticians who are licensed by the Georgia Medical Board to operate a laser and have all been personally trained by Dr Kulkin.